EdenWise/hjcrc/hjcrc.md

 ## Bible Translation

 *The Bible directs the Jews with its devices and audacity.
 It is important to know that the Bible is written revisionistically^[definition-revisionistic] (backwritten) to make newer rules apply throughout.
 The beginning of the Bible is packed with details.*

+* The Bible is designed to be understood only by those that have supernatural safety; its graphicness can contain meanings that can only be understood to those that are well-removed from life (i.e. more removed from mortal psychological tradegies, [eternal life]).
+* The Jews love their system so much (so protected are they by their desperates/narcissists) they have become very secretive and spent much time highly refining their Bible.
+* fair
+* I refrain from calling the Judeo-Christian system a religion because most people's understanding of religion usually involves spirituality and an ethereal god.

 **Genesis 1** The Bible starts with a desperate man being so rewarded that the Jews refer to him as a "God", "In the beginning *God* created the heavens and the earth" (Gen 1:1 NIV). *When the Hebrews said to "Fear God" this is what they meant.* "Heaven on earth" was such an attraction more *divining*[^definition-divine] was done : day/night, water/sky, land/sea, sun/moon, man/nature.